JeeWeetje/iot-workshop/Azure.md

 5. An introduction will be shown.
 Select `Create`
 6. Event Hubs live within namespaces.
 So first a new namespace must be created
 7. A dialog for the new namespace is shown
-8. Enter a unique namespace name eg. `TechDays42ns`.
+8. Enter a unique namespace name eg. `IoTWorkshop-ns`.
 A green sign will be shown if the name is unique
 9. Select a pricing tier.
 Select the `pricing tier` selection.
 A 'Choose your pricing tier' section will be shown.
 Select the `Basic tier` or `Standard tier` and press `select`

     ![alt tag](img/azure-namespace-pricingtier.png)